What Is Absence of the Pulmonary Artery and How Is It Treated?

 - Bilateral absence, on the other hand, means that both pulmonary arteries are missing, requiring alternative pathways for blood to reach the lungs.

-- Patients with absence of the pulmonary artery may experience symptoms such as shortness of breath, cyanosis (bluish discoloration of the skin), and recurrent respiratory infections.
+- Patients with the absence of the pulmonary artery may experience symptoms such as shortness of breath, cyanosis (bluish discoloration of the skin), and recurrent respiratory infections.

 While the exact cause is not always clear, certain risk factors may contribute to this condition.
 These risk factors can include genetic factors, maternal exposure to certain substances during pregnancy, or underlying heart abnormalities.